tudddorrr/hefty/README.md

 Hefty lets you create factories, chain multiple states and override those states too.
 Check out the tests for more examples.

 ### Create a Factory
 States need to be registered in the constructor of your factory.
+States are called with the same params you get with `Array.map()`.

 ```
 // User.ts